mateusap1/royal/README.md

 Please restart the node to update the script balance
 ```

-And, after you confirmed in the testnet explorer that the transaction was
+After confirming the transaction in the testnet explorer and restarting the
-successful, you should restart the node.

-Finally after you restarted the node and some time has passed, you should see
-the following message
+node, you should see the following message

 ```
-Alice will try to consume the script, giving 9 ADA to herself.
-Since this is the wrong d istribution, you should receive an exception.
 Command failed: transaction build  Error: The following scripts have execution failures: the script for transaction input 1 (in the order of the TxIds) failed with The Plutus sc ript evaluation failed: An error has occurred:  User error: